csh0711/jvm-microframeworks-hello-world/javalin/README.md

 ## Running the application

-You can run your application by building it with Gradle:
+You can execute the application by building it with Gradle
 ```
 ./gradlew clean jar
 ```
-and afterwards and running it:
+and afterwards running it via
 ```
 java -jar build/libs/javalin-1.0-SNAPSHOT.jar
 ```

-Or you start the `Application.kt` in your IDE.
+Or you just start the `Application.kt` in your IDE.